![]() |

 wooded campground.
 Almost every site was surrounded on three sides by

 woods.
-This is a Thousand Trails campground, and we have always liked
+This is a Thousand Trails campground, and the two RV Gypsies usually like

-Thousand Trails campgrounds.
-You get to drive around and pick your own
+Thousand Trails campgrounds because they get to drive around and pick their own

-site, which we like.
-However, the roads are narrow and curvy, so we picked
+site.
+However, the roads here were narrow and curvy, so the RV Gypsies picked

-the first available site we came to that had full hook-up.
+the first available site they came to that had full hook-ups.
 There are a

 limited number of sewer sites.
 The campground asks that you pick a site